jekymin8232/vitalguardai-com/README.md

 **Offline AI is one of the strongest solutions for data protection and privacy compliance, including regulations such as GDPR and CCPA.
 Because it is designed to operate without collecting unnecessary personal data from the outset, it significantly reduces privacy risks.
 Combined with a security-first architecture, offline AI provides a highly reliable approach to protecting user information.**

+### If VitalGuard AI reaches full-scale development and maturity, it has the potential to be adopted as a standard AI platform by international organizations and NGOs